 make an appointment to see a doctor

 Contents: 1.
-Causes of epilepsy 2.
-Symptoms of epilepsy 3. features of the disease in children 4.
-Treatment of diseases ...
+Causes of circulatory disorders feet 2.
+Symptoms 3. treatment of circulatory disorders of the lower extremities ...

 Contents: 1.
 The causes of the disease 2.
 Symptoms of circulatory disorders 3.
 Types of circulatory disorders 4.
 Diagnosis an...